yoyotigo/Full-Stack/README.md

 By: Tiago Sa 101054051 & Nickolas Di Domenico

-Admin User:
+Admin User: yoyotigo

-Admin Password:
+Admin Password: password

-TO RUN THIS PROJECT DO THE FOLLOWING:
+TO RUN THIS PROJECT INSTALL ALL APPROPRIATE MODULES

-npm install

-npm install express

-npm install cors --save

-npm install mongoose

-npm update